Skip to content

 Siquijor, Philippines

 Siquijor, which Spanish colonisers called the “Island of Witches” in the 1600s, nevertheless upholds a significant history of native healers (mananambal).
-The conclusion of seven weeks spent gathering natural materials every Friday during Lent is the mananambal’s enormous Healing Festival, which is held the week before Easter.
+The conclusion of seven weeks spent gathering natural materials every Friday during Lent is the mananambal’s enormous Healing Festival, held the week before Easter.
 As a result, rituals and readings are also available, along with popular love potions or medicinal herbs.

 Another allegedly magical location is under a 400-year-old Balete tree.
-It is the largest and oldest tree of its kind in the province, and it has a spring just beneath its tangled roots.
+It is the largest and oldest tree of its kind in the province, and a spring is just beneath its tangled roots.
 Nowadays, souvenir vendors are more common than the rumoured rituals and mysterious monsters that once roamed the area.

 Blå Jungfrun Island, Sweden